Student Organization Resources

 Student organizations engaging in off-campus travel taking place overnight, or beyond 50 miles away from Hamline University, are required to register their travel with Student Activities and Leadership Development:

-- The trip leader should begin by submitting the Travel Registration Form at least two weeks prior to the trip
+- The trip leader should submit a Hamline travel registration form (Google Form) at least two weeks prior to the trip

 - The Student Activities and Leadership Development Office will review all requests

-- Once approved, the trip leader will be notified and all trip participants will be sent the Emergency Contact and Liability Form
+- Once approved, the trip leader will be notified and all trip participants will be sent the emergency contact and liability form (Google Form)